 For example, if you were born in 1946, you were able to have the vaccine during 2016.
 If you were born in 1947, you can have the vaccine during 2017, and so on.

 Staggered catch-up programme

-The age group that are currently eligible to have the vaccine are:
+The age group that have most recently become eligible to have the vaccine are: